 Various documents are acceptable and we include full details in our course and exam joining instructions, but please note that failure to provide adequate identification may result in certificates being withheld.

 We do not run the Diploma examinations.
 BCS manages these itself although training providers can arrange examinations if they have a group of candidates.
-Normally candidates should book their examination directly with BCS - see http://www.bcs.org/category/9284.
+Normally candidates should book their examination directly with BCS - see BCS website.

 BCS has published a syllabus for the oral.
-The current version can be found at http://certifications.bcs.org/content/ConTab/51.
+The .pdf of the current version can be found here on the BCS site.